nailzcat/nailzcat.github.io/news/_posts/Prop-making-and-set-design.markdown

 image: /assets/images/SmallMagazine.png

 To make the witch more businessy we decided to have her reading a version of Time magazine in her "office".
-Also useful as a fairly blatant device to tie the 2 scences together!
+Also useful as a fairly blatant device to tie the 2 scences together.

+H